maniartech/conductor/README.md

     p.Done(value, err)
   }

-  // Execute the promise in a new go routine andwait for the results. result, err := aysnc.Go(prosess, 1).Await()
+  // Execute the promise in a new go routine and wait for the results. result, err := aysnc.Go(prosess, 1).Await()

   if err != nil {